Mixarar/scpcbm/game/jobs/scientists.md

 During the game, Scientists have the goal to escape the facility as soon as possible, and will be provided extra assistance when MTF arrive to the facility.

 With having a Key Card handy, Scientists have the advantage to open SCP-914 (Which can be used to upgrading your Key Card) and open heavy containment almost immediately.

+"To:AgentHarn

+From:AgentWilkenson

+Nice friggin' site.
+I got lost four times just trying to find the main security hub.
+What the hell is with this place?

+To:AgentWilkenson

+From:AgentHarn

+I tried to warn you.
+It was a “modular design theory” command cooked up.
+Set sections, installed as needed and where needed.
+It was supposed to make expansion/recovery a lot easier, but it didn't really catch on.
+You'll get lost a couple times, but you figure it out."